 Overcrowding and robotic milking

-In herds with robotic milking, herd dynamics change over time and differ from herds with tradional milking parlours.
+In herds with robotic milking, herd dynamics change over time and differ from herds with tradional milking parlors.
 However, the often heard comment that, due to these different dynamics, it is no longer necessary to have one cubicle and one place at the feed bunk per cow is incorrect.
-Especially at night and during feeding, robot herds have more or less similar dynamics as tradional herds.
+Especially at night and during feeding, robot herds have more or less similar dynamics as traditional herds.

 Management, T4C & InHerd, Cow health, Feeding, Milking

-During the ‘Cows in the cloud, down to earth’ Farm Management Symposium, Lisa Rußig gave a presentation about her eight-robot farm and the optimisation process that they went through.
+During the ‘Cows in the cloud, down to earth’ Farm Management Symposium, Lisa Rußig gave a presentation about her eight-robot farm and the optimization process that they went through.